shfy70/non-kubernetes/README.md

-# non-kubernetes
-copied from xcad2k/boilerplates by deleting k8s, K8S located on dev.ysfteklab\jap85\
+This is copied from xcad2k/boilerplates by deleting kubernetes section